oslabs-beta/tkyo-drift/README.md

 This intentional decision reflects the nature that training datasets represent a fixed point in time, and should not be modified after being ingested.
 Throughout this codebase, there are checks for a model's baseline type, and if that baseline is set to `training', write operations are skipped.

-As a way of making this system work where there is no training data provided, the system will attempt to use hybrid mode as several models use the rolling file path locations as replacements for the training file paths.
+As a way of making this system work where there is no training data provided, the system will attempt to use hybrid mode using the rolling file path locations as replacements for the training file paths when generating COS/EUC scores for new inputs.

 In hybrid mode, because the first N vectors are considered training vectors, and the last K vectors are considered rolling vectors, there will be a duration of time that training and rolling datasets will be equivalents.
 For example, when the system only contains 1500 vectors, all 1500 will be considered `training` and the most recent 1000 would be considered `rolling`.

 ### IO Write/Read Methods

 File writing/reading is performed using `fs.promises.writeStream` and `fs.promises.readStream` due to the obscene number of floats we need to read, parse and then calculate against, which necessitates that vectors be constructed during the read process to avoid memory overflows.
 This is an intentional tradeoff of speed for deployability.
 If you know your system has the memory to spare, IO ops can be improved by replacing write/read streams with loads-to-memory.
-This would be done in the `DriftModel.js` file.
+This would be done in the `DriftModel.js` file, inside the `readFromBin` and `saveToBin` methods.

-## HNSW Indexing
+### HNSW Indexing

 HNSW (Hierarchical Navigable Small World) allows us to support approximate nearest neighbor queries on stored embeddings.
 This allows for: